sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 mv nvim /usr/bin
 ```

+(You may need to install `libfuse2`)
+(also try `./nvim --appimage-extract-and-run` (make an alias for this!))

-If the appimage doesn't work, you'll have to build from source.
+If the appimage doesn't work, you might have to build from source.
 Not too complicated - just follow the instructions on the neovim github, making sure
 to consider installing it in the way that allows for uninstalling.

+# REMINDERS !!!!!!
+use <c-^> (alternate file) more
+use the r and R motions more
+check out :options some time. it's pretty neato
+use :lua to easily test stuff
+use cit to change inside html tags
+USE CODE ACTIONS <leader>ca
+use U motion to toggle the most recent change
+g; to go to previous change (also g, for newer change)
+gi to go to the previous 'insert to normal' transition location
+// to repeat the previous search

 # Windows installation
 The default location for init.lua is AppData/Local/nvim/init.lua.